When in stock, UK approx 2-5 workdays, other countries see shipping page

 This wing can be ordered in custom colours.
 Colours can be chosen from the available serial colours.
 There is an extra cost and longer delivery time for this; see product options.
 Full payment is required in advance for all custom colour orders, and one placed these orders cannot be cancelled for any reason.
 Quoted delivery times are estimates, and may take longer.
 Email us your desired custom colours with your order, ideally with both text and a screenshot.

-Made from stable and robust TECHNORA.
-Choose from Semilight (prioritising comfort, functionality and ease of use) or Superlight (prioritising weight).
+Choose from Semilight risers (prioritising comfort, functionality and ease of use) or Superlight risers (prioritising weight).
 Weight difference ~ 145g.

 VIOLA: the universal wing